 Current State of DACA

 On July 6, 2022, the Fifth Circuit Court of Appeals heard oral arguments in the Texas litigation.
 These arguments related to whether Texas and the other states that are challenging the legality of the DACA program have “standing” or the ability to bring their lawsuit.
 The arguments will also address the legality of the 2012 DACA Memorandum itself.
 On July 7, 2022, the Eastern District of New York heard oral arguments in Batalla Vidal.
 The issues addressed at this hearing were different from the issues in the Texas case.

 The Deferred Action for Childhood Arrivals (DACA) program was established by the U.S. Department of Homeland Security (DHS) in June 2012.
 Under this program, individuals meeting specified requirements can apply to have a deportation action deferred and employment authorization for two years, subject to renewal for an additional two years.
 Students under DACA are considered by DHS to be lawfully present in the United States during the period of deferred action.

 Tuition / Fees and Financial Aid Eligibility for DACA Students

 If you are a DACA student and don’t meet AB540 criteria you can still be classified as resident for purposes of assessing tuition, awarding the California College Promise Grant (formerly known as BOGW Fee Waiver), and determining eligibility for services that require California residency such as EOPS.
 To qualify you must meet the California law related to physical presence and the intent to make California home for other than a temporary purpose.

-For more information on these services and programs contact:
+For more information on UPRISE services and program, call 760.757.2121 x6203 or contact:

-UPRISE is a service of the Department of Student Equity.
+Undocumented People Rise in Solidarity and Empowerment (UPRISE) is a service of the Department of Student Equity.
 For general inquiries about all Student Equity programs and services, please contact us at email@example.com or call our main office at 760.757.2121 x6900.